GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 | p7c File - Issued By | http://http.fpki.gov/fcpca/caCertsIssuedByfcpca.p7c |
 | p7c file - Issued To | http://http.fpki.gov/fcpca/caCertsIssuedTofcpca.p7c |

+2.

-2. When using either method described below to re-install COMMON, verify that you have the right certificate.
+3. When using either the GPO or _certutil_ method (described below) to re-install COMMON, verify that you have the right certificate.
 To do that, use one of Windows' common utilities (_certutil_, _openssl dgst_, or _sha1sum_) to that the SHA1 Thumbprints for COMMON and the certificate you're match.

 ```
 		certutil -hashfile <filename>.crt SHA1<br>